eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 Used Path: `shui:readOnly`

-### Chart Visualization
+### Chart Visualization (deprecated)

 Integrates a chart visualization in the property shape area.
 Shapes with an integrated chart are ALWAYS shown in read mode and NEVER shown in edit mode.
+This Property is deprecated - please use a Widget Integration instead.

 Used Path: `shui:provideChartVisualization`

-### Provide Workflow Trigger
+### Provide Workflow Trigger (deprecated)

 Integrates a workflow trigger button in order to execute workflows from or with this resource.
 Shapes with an integrated workflow trigger are ALWAYS shown in read mode and NEVER shown in edit mode.

+This property is deprecated - use a Widget Integration instead.

 Used Path: `shui:provideWorkflowTrigger`